 Richard FeynmanPublic Domain, via The Nobel Foundation

-American theoretical physicist, who won the Nobel Prize in Physics in 1965 for his work on Quantum electrodynamics.
+American theoretical physicist, who won the Nobel Prize in physics in 1965 for his work on Quantum electrodynamics.

-American biochemist and Nobel Laureate in Chemistry in 1997.
+American biochemist and Nobel Laureate in chemistry in 1997.

-John Forbes Nash, Jr. (born 1928)
+John Forbes Nash, Jr. (1928-2015)

 James D. Watson (born 1928)

-American Nobel laureate and co-discoverer of the structure of DNA.
+American Nobel Laureate and co-discoverer of the structure of DNA.

-Peter Higgs (born 1929)
+Peter Higgs (1929-2024)

-British theoretical physicist, recipient of the 2013 Nobel Prize in Physics, known for his prediction of the existence of the Higgs boson (nicknamed the “God particle”).
+British theoretical physicist, recipient of the 2013 Nobel Prize in physics, known for his prediction of the existence of the Higgs boson (nicknamed the “God particle”).

 Amartya Kumar Sen (born 1933)

-Indian economist who won the 1998 Nobel Prize in Economics.
+Indian economist who won the 1998 Nobel Prize in economics.

-Steven Weinberg (born 1933)
+Steven Weinberg (1933-2021)

-American theoretical physicist, who won the Nobel Prize in Physics in 1979 for the unification of electromagnetism and the weak force into the electroweak force.
+American theoretical physicist, who won the Nobel Prize in physics in 1979 for the unification of electromagnetism and the weak force into the electroweak force.

 John Horton Conway (1937-2020)